CjayDoesCode/dotfiles/README.md

 # Dotfiles

-Dotfiles for a simple Arch Linux Hyprland setup.
+Dotfiles for an Arch Linux Hyprland setup.

 **Applications**